How To Develop A Recruitment Strategy That Hires Fast

 Executive / Senior Leader LinkedIn, referrals Retained search, professional associations

 Use a simple tracking sheet to manage your pipeline for each role.
 Capture the candidate’s name, contact info, source, and current status so nothing falls through the cracks when you’re juggling multiple searches at once.
-LinkedIn’s free search tools work fine for building early pipeline before you need to invest in a full applicant tracking system.
+LinkedIn’s free search tools work fine for early pipeline building before you invest in a full applicant tracking system (ATS — software designed to organise and automate candidate management).

 Most hiring processes drag because companies add interview rounds without ever questioning whether each one earns its place.
-Three rounds become five, five become seven, and by the time you’ve finished, your best candidate has already accepted an offer somewhere else.
-A core part of knowing how to develop a recruitment strategy that hires fast is cutting the process down to the minimum number of steps that still give you enough signal to make a confident decision.
+Three rounds become five.
+Five become seven.
+By the time you’ve finished, your best candidate has already accepted an offer somewhere else.
+A core principle of any strong recruitment strategy is cutting the process down to the minimum number of steps that still give you enough signal to make a confident decision.

 Strong candidates lose interest fast when your process takes more than two weeks from first contact to offer.
 Design your flow to close within that window.